Green Deal loans reviewed: The Green Deal explained What is the Green Deal?

 There is nothing quite like it elsewhere.
-The interest rates are not yet known, but the government has suggested they could be around the 7-8% mark.
+The range of available interest rates is not fully clear.
+However, the Green Deal Finance Company has published a list of example rates, on which the APR ranges from 7.9% to 10.8%.
 Over a long period of time this rate of interest will add a significant amount to the cost of the products you buy.

 Is the Green Deal worth it?